WHEN THE WIND SPEAKS, MAY WE LISTEN, 2025

 Reclaimed oak & reflective Dibond

-In When The Wind Speaks, May We Listen, I present myself as an intercessor, peeling back the layers of time and history, to bring contradictions to the surface for reflection.
-I draw upon the poetry of Jaleleddin Rumi, a philosopher from Balkh, in present-day Afghanistan as a tool for understanding the present moment.
-His words, rooted in a distant land, highlight the paradoxical nature of belonging within this context.
+When the Wind Speaks, May We Listen unfolds as an act of intercession, an attempt to peel back layers of time and history, drawing contradictions to the surface for deeper reflection.
+The poetry of Jaleleddin Rumi, a philosopher from Balkh, in present-day Afghanistan, serves as a tool for understanding the present moment.
+Though his words originate from a distant place and time, they resonate within this context, illuminating the paradoxes of belonging.
 Kwenzakaleni?
 What has happened?

-A powerful gust of wind toppled an oak that had stood for over a century (planted in 1865) in the compound of the Moederkerk, a church built in 1723.
-This monumental tree, now lying fallen, no longer grips the soil it was once rooted in.
-The life and fall of this oak symbolize broader social histories, of displacement, transplantation, and the fragile illusion of permanence.
-In conversations with locals and community members, it became clear that the tree still lives on in their memories.
-It possesses an afterlife.
+A powerful gust of wind toppled an oak tree that had stood since 1865 in the grounds of the Moederkerk, a church built in 1723.
+Once deeply rooted, the monumental tree now lies fallen, no longer gripping the soil that once held it firm.
+Its life and eventual fall speak to broader social histories, displacement, transplantation, and the fragile illusion of permanence.
+For many in the local community, the tree lives on in memory, carrying a kind of afterlife.

-As an intercessor, I engage with the fallen oak, not only as a relic of the past but as a witness to the complexities of belonging.
+The fallen oak is approached not only as a relic of the past but as a witness to the complexities of belonging.
 How many prayers did its leaves hear?
-How many weddings, how many burials did it witness?
-What was the relationship between this tree and the Indigenous people of Stellenbosch?
-How was the tree integrated into their practices?
-What form of naturalisation did this tree experience in Stellenbosch?
+How many weddings and burials did it observe?
+What relationship existed between the tree and the Indigenous people of Stellenbosch?
+In what ways was it integrated into their practices?
+And what kind of naturalisation did this tree undergo in its adopted landscape?

-Now, 160 years later the wind and heart rot that felled it, echo histories both spoken and silenced - of settlers, of displaced Indigenous peoples, and of the land itself, in resistance to the narratives imposed on it.
-In its fall, the tree compels us to confront the weight of memory.
-It invites us to gaze at the root and question what we memorialise and what we allow to decay.
+Now, 160 years later, the same wind and heart rot that brought the tree down echo histories, both spoken and silenced, of settlers, of displaced Indigenous peoples, and of the land itself resisting imposed narratives.
+Its fall urges a confrontation with the weight of memory.
+It calls for a gaze beneath the surface to the root to examine what is memorialised and what is allowed to decay.

-This project is an act of listening - listening to the land, its layered past and the stories that emerge when what once stood is now fallen apart.
+When the Wind Speaks, May We Listen is a project grounded in listening: to the land, to its layered past, and to the stories that emerge when what once stood begins to fall apart.

 Special thanks to: